Development Environments With Podman

 - Isolates changes from the host.

-- Unlike Docker, podman doesn’t mess with iptables.
+- Unlike Docker, podman doesn’t mess with iptables and doesn’t have to run as root.

-To achieve this I used 2 wrapper scripts and a small configuration file
+To achieve this, 2 wrapper scripts and a small configuration file were used:

 1#!/bin/bash